oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

 8. Press the *Ctrl + C* in the terminal where *java -jar * command is running to to stop the server.

-## Task 3: Analyze the simplicity of the Nima application
+## Task 3: Analyse the simplicity of the Nima application

 **Blocking vs. Reactive**